 - Ability to export or share in multiple formats.

-There is always a small risk of a security breach with any system, even with encryption assurances.
-Most security breaches are function of suboptimal user behavior (i.e. avoiding best practices).
-However, increased monitoring, security “defense in depth”, awareness of best practices, and vigilance can significantly minimize security risks.
+There is always a small risk of a security breach with any system, even with data encryption assurances.
+Most security breaches are functions of suboptimal user behavior (i.e., avoiding best practices).
+However, increased monitoring, security "defense in depth", awareness of best practices, and vigilance can significantly minimize security risks.
 More information on how you can help maintain the security and privacy of your data can be found online.

-There are pros and cons of hosted versus on premise ELNs, but clearly the trend has been to much greater adoption of hosted solutions due a number of advantages (economic, scale, collaborative, rate of improvement, convenience of deployment, uptime, security, etc).
+There are pros and cons of hosted versus on-premise ELNs, but clearly the trend has been to much greater adoption of hosted solutions due to a number of advantages (economic, scale, collaborative, rate of improvement, convenience of deployment, uptime, security, etc.).

 Using an electronic laboratory notebook can be nearly as easy as using popular word documentation software.
-Digital software programs have made the move to digital lab notes an easy transition with a much lower learning curve than in the past.
+Digital software programs have made the move to digital notebook an easy transition with a much lower learning curve than in the past.

-Instead of documenting your notes, processes, and research protocol in a paper notebook, those same notes will be entered or imported through a centralized computer system.
+Instead of documenting your notes, processes, and research protocol in a notebook made of writing paper, those same notes will be entered or imported through a centralized computer system.
 Ideally, you access your electronic lab notebook from any internet-connected device - whether you are logged in from a computer, phone, tablet, or another mobile device.

-The ELN data entry process through a text editor provides formatting that you would find in a word document.
-With online systems with a user friendly interface, you can simply try the system to see how easily it will work.
+The ELN data notebook entry process through a text editor provides formatting you would find in a word document.
+With online notebook systems with a user-friendly interface, you can simply try the system to see how easily it will work.
 ELNs allow for seamless importing and exporting documents and spreadsheets.
-More specialized scientific ELNs can analyze specialized data types like chemical structures, biological sequences, dose-response curves, annotations, and controlled vocabularies.
+More specialized scientific ELNs can analyze specialized lab data types like chemical structures, biological sequences, dose-response curves, annotations, and controlled vocabularies.

 The digital notebooks incorporate and organize graphs, images, tables, and annotations.
 You can create SOPs and templates to assist with reproducibility.
 The available features of an ELN ideally can be accessed through an intuitive user interface within a software platform that is nearly as easy to use as familiar office-based or online document sharing packages.

-When performing experiments, your lab notebook is a legal document that represents your scientific results.
-When filing for patents, or making related intellectual property claims, the lab notebook becomes formal evidence.
-As scientists you are aware of the importance of your lab notebook and your scientific work.
-A traditional paper lab notebook is not necessarily the best way to maintain an accurate and thorough record of your experiments.
+When performing experiments, your notebook is a legal document that represents your scientific results.
+When filing for patents, or making related intellectual property claims, the lab book becomes formal evidence.
+As scientists, you are aware of the importance of your lab notes and your scientific work.
+A traditional notebook is not necessarily the best way to maintain an accurate and thorough record of your experiments.

-The way that a lab notebook is often kept secure is by locking the lab notebook up in the lab overnight.
-This works, but means that the notebook is inaccessible anywhere except in the lab during daytime.
+The way that lab notes are often kept secure is by locking them up in the lab overnight.
+This works but means that the notebook is inaccessible anywhere except in the lab during daytime.

-What about your digital data and results, how are those being stored?
-Many researchers are using online databases like Google Drive or Dropbox to share and store their data.
+What about your data and results?
+How are those being stored?
+Many researchers are using online databases like Dropbox or Google Drive integration to share and store their data.
 And while this is convenient, it does not provide the same level of access control as an ELN.

-A more secure way to share among lab members and collaborators is an electronic lab notebook.
-The ELN platform provides a secure software that can house both your research data and corresponding protocols.
+A more secure way to share among lab members and collaborators is an electronic research notebook.
+The ELN platform provides a secure software that can house both your research data and corresponding protocols on the electronic record.

-The FDA has also switched to encouraging organizations to submit completely electronic documents, as paper-based methods are becoming obsolete.
-Back in 1997, the FDA deemed that electronic records would hold up legally in the same way as paper records.
+The FDA has also switched to encouraging organizations to submit completely electronic documents, as traditional methods are becoming obsolete.
+Back in 1997, the FDA deemed that electronic records would hold up legally in the same way as handwritten records.
 This opened up the gates for the adoption of electronic research notebooks.

-Rigorously documenting your processes using an ELN will help an organization stay compliant, maintain data integrity, and data security.
+Rigorously documenting your processes using an ELN will help your organization stay compliant, maintain data integrity, and data security.

 Choosing Where Your ELN Data Lives

-Where your electronic lab notebook lives addresses many can address needs for security and shareability.
+Where your ELN lives can address many needs for security and shareability.
 The primary concern for this valuable data lies in both protecting it as well as making it accessible to the right people, at the right time.
 Ideally the technology works so well it is just taken for granted.